acarom/ReviewProgCpp2018/README.md

 # ReviewProgCpp2018

-Review od 2018 Programming and introduction to numerical methods
+Review of the 2018 Programming and introduction to numerical methods course